Industry Program

 Questions to be discussed during the round table discussions include:

-- What are the greatest challenges for scaling manufacturing?
+- What are the greatest challenges for scaling?

 - Is there a sufficient workforce to support growth?
 What specific education and workforce development do you foresee?